Trademark Advice and Protection

 This depends on whether the marks is registered or not.
 If it isn’t, you would have to rely on what is known as the common law action of ‘passing off’.
 This requires proof of reputation/goodwill, misrepresentation leading to confusion, and consequential damage.
 If the mark is registered, the claim would be trademark infringement and this is easier to establish.
 Often a firmly worded letter and subsequent negotiations suffice to reach an amicable resolution, without the need to resort to the courts.

-How long does it take to get trademark protection?
+How long does it take to get a trademark?

 This depends on the territory.
 By way of example, UK and EU marks typically take around 4 and 6 months respectively from application to registration (provided there are no oppositions during the process).